 Keith explains that he rose through the ranks of the company to become an outside representative responsible for sales in Victoria and Tasmania.
 Back then the market was dominated by a few main players including Philips, Osram and Thorn, all of whom operated in a much more limited market.
 The fittings, fixtures, lamps and tubes were manufactured out of the same head office and production factory in Melbourne, Victoria or imported from the UK.
 It was during this period that Thorn would make significant innovations that would pave the way to their long-term success.
 An early example was to make extruded aluminium high impact resistant IP rated fluorescent fixtures.
-Keith says this was merely groundbreaking at the time.
+Keith says this was really groundbreaking at the time.

 Keith says being immersed in the lighting industry for over five decades means he has witnessed the exponential advances that have completely changed the industry.
 “The most significant change was the products themselves, they were constantly evolving, especially at a time when we were limited to incandescent, compact fluorescent and halogen types.”
 Keith goes on to explore the design freedom that the new age products of today have allowed for; such as having the ability to illuminate artwork or pictures with more compact and efficient directional fixtures.